 In the broad expanse of Hokkaido you can find a wide selection of local cuisines from port towns offering fresh seafood to places inland where local-grown meat and vegetables are used in the dishes.
 Especially in the case of ramen there are unique variances; Sapporo ramen and Hakodate ramen have different flavors, so we recommend you compare the differences when you visit these places.
 This is one way to enjoy the “soul food” loved by the local residents during your travels around Hokkaido.

 1. Local Hokkaido cuisine: Sapporo

 Hokkaido is a city located in the central part of the prefecture and is noted for its cuisine that utilizes local food products obtained from all over the prefecture.
-Fresh marine products as well as agricultural ones are used in a wide variety of local specialties for you to try such as Sapporo ramen, soup curry, Genghis Khan (Mongolian barbecue), and sweets.
+Fresh marine products as well as agricultural ones are used in a wide variety of local specialties for you to try such as Sapporo ramen, soup curry, Jingisukan (Mongolian barbecue), and sweets.

 Sapporo cuisine No. 1: Sapporo ramen